MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 ![A sample app with a teaching tip targeting the save button.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](../images/teaching-tip-targeted.png)

-In the example above the [Title](/uwp/api/microsoft.ui.xaml.controls.teachingtip.title) and [Subtitle](/uwp/api/microsoft.ui.xaml.controls.teachingtip.subtitle) properties are used to set the teaching tip's title and subtitle.
+In the example above, the [Title](/uwp/api/microsoft.ui.xaml.controls.teachingtip.title) and [Subtitle](/uwp/api/microsoft.ui.xaml.controls.teachingtip.subtitle) properties are used to set the teaching tip's title and subtitle.
 The [Target](/uwp/api/microsoft.ui.xaml.controls.teachingtip.target) property is set to the "SaveButton" to establish the visual connection between itself and the button.
-To show the teaching tip, its [IsOpen](/uwp/api/microsoft.ui.xaml.controls.teachingtip.isopen) property is set to "true".
+To show the teaching tip, its [IsOpen](/uwp/api/microsoft.ui.xaml.controls.teachingtip.isopen) property is set to `true`.

 ### Non-targeted tips